git-town/git-town/website/src/introduction.md

 # High-level CLI for Git

-Git Town solves the problem that using the Git CLI correctly is cumbersome and repetitive and therefore almost nobody uses Git correctly.
+Git Town solves the problem that using the Git CLI correctly is cumbersome and repetitive, and therefore many developers don't use Git to its full potential.

-That's not a design flaw of Git.
-Git is not a version control system, it's an intentionally generic framework for creating many different types of version control workflows.
+Git isn't just a version control system; it's a flexible framework for creating various version control workflows.
+This flexibility means that most of us end up using ad-hoc workflows, either in our heads or through custom Bash scripts tailored to our needs.
+These manual workflows often lack proper specifications and don't handle errors and edge cases well.

+Git Town is a reusable implementation of Git workflows for common usage scenarios like contributing to a centralized code repository on platforms like GitHub, GitLab, or Gitea.
+Think of Git Town as your Bash scripts for Git, but fully engineered with rock-solid support for many use cases, edge cases, and error conditions.

-Git Town is automation for the most commonly used version control workflow: contributing to a centralized code repository.
-Git Town lets you use Git the way you do right now and provides additional Git commands to create a variety of branch types, keep them in sync with each other, and ship them.
+With Git Town you can keep using Git the way you do now, but with extra commands to create various branch types, keep them in sync, compress, review, and ship them efficiently.

 <br>
 <p align="center">